TiaZHOU/traval_plus/README.md

 | get      | ```/alert/North America/```

-Group the functionalities of your app by the purpose they serve.
-For example, for the library app that we have been using in the lectures, I would group them into Login, Account Management, Loan Management, Item Management (for items, such as books), etc. Then I would describe the following for each group/subset of the functionalities.
-Please write 2-3 sentences describing each functionality.
-You can describe what the functionality is and what it achieves.
-For example, Loan Management – This allows members to loan out items from the library.
-The librarian uses this functionality to identify all current and overdue items, and send reminders to staff to return any overdue items.
-The functionality is also used by the librarian to loan out items to members.
-Relevant URLs that will be used by your tutor to access the front-end for each functionality.
-Your tutor will use these URLs to access your front-end and assess the functionalities.
-Provide sample login details as well.
+##Testing
+Run ```npm test```

 Provide the names of the views, routes, controllers, and models associated with each functionality (i.e. for each subset/group of functionalities).
 Note on testing: We require groups to use the knowledge of testing covered in the subject to evaluate one core functionality that was implemented in Deliverable 3 (all views, models, controllers, routes).
 Provide the details of how to run the tests in the readme file.